Orlando Ellsworth

 Orlando Ellsworth (January 13, 1813 – June 27, 1872) was an American farmer, Republican politician, and Wisconsin pioneer.
 He served one term in the Wisconsin State Assembly, representing southern Milwaukee County, and was a Union Army officer in the American Civil War.

 Biography

 Orlando Ellsworth was born and raised in Otsego County, New York.
 He traveled west, arriving at Milwaukee County, Wisconsin Territory, in 1836.
 He established himself on farm land just south of the village of Milwaukee, which would (in 1838) become the town of Lake.

 He associated with the Whig Party, which put him in the political minority in Wisconsin in those early years.
 Nevertheless, he was elected town clerk in Lake.
-After the Republican Party was established, he became a member of the new party and was elected, in 1857, to the Wisconsin State Assembly, representing Milwaukee County's 9th Assembly district (at the time comprising the towns of Lake, Oak Creek, and Frankin).
+After the Republican Party was established, he became a member of the new party and was elected, in 1857, to the Wisconsin State Assembly, representing Milwaukee County's 9th Assembly district (at the time comprising the towns of Lake, Oak Creek, and Franklin).
 He subsequently served as chairman of the Lake town board, in 1860.